How to Sell a House By Owner in Washington (2026 Update)

 In Washington, closings are most often blocked by these issues:

-• Slope Issues: Heavy rain causes foundation damage if the land around your home isn’t properly graded to direct the water away from the house, potentially leading to soil saturation and increased hydrostatic pressure against crawlspace or basement walls.
+• Slope Issues: Heavy rain causes foundation damage if the land around your home isn’t properly graded to direct the water away.
+This potentially leads to soil saturation and increased hydrostatic pressure against crawlspace or basement walls.

 • Worn Roof Materials: Washington’s constant moisture and overcast days can cause asphalt shingles to wear out faster than expected.
 This can cause moss and algae growth to trap water against the surface and accelerate the shingle decay.